danfuzz/samizdat/doc/library-guide/conditional.md

 **Syntax Note:** Used in the translation of `if`, `switch`, `while`, and `expression & expression` forms.

+#### `ifValueAnd(functions+) -> . | void`

+Primitive logic conditional.
+This calls each of the given `functions` in order, as long as each returns a value (not void).
+The previous call results are passed as arguments to each subsequent test function.
+That is, the first call gets passed no arguments, the second gets passed the first result, the third gets passed the first and second result, and so on.

+Should all of the `functions` return a value, then this function returns the result of the *last* of `functions`.
+Should any of the calls return void, then this function immediately returns void.

 #### `ifValueOr(functions+) -> . | void`

 Primitive logic conditional.
 This calls each of the given `functions` in